-In this method, a blank square is divided into 4 quadrants.
-In the center, you make a smaller square and write your topic sentence in it.
-Fill in your opening statements and support in the first quadrant and write down any important points and supporting facts that relate to the topic sentence in the other two quadrants.
+In this method, a blank square is divided into four quadrants.
+In the center, you make a smaller square and write your topic sentence.
+Fill in your opening statements and support in the first quadrant, and write down any important points and supporting facts that relate to the topic sentence in the other two quadrants.
 Leave the 4th quadrant for writing your closing statements.

 Keep sentences simple and short